MENU

 Baptism, the Eucharist, and the Sacrament of Confirmation together constitute the "sacraments of Christian initiation", whose unity must be safeguarded.
 The reception of the sacrament of Confirmation is necessary for the completion of baptismal grace.

-Adults interested in receiving the Sacraments of Baptism and/or the Eucharist should contact the parish office or Mr. Craig Redding, who oversees the Rite of Christian Initiation for Adults (RCIA) program.
+Adults interested in receiving the Sacraments of Baptism and/or the Eucharist should contact the parish office or Mr. Craig Redding, who oversees the Order of Christian Initiation for Adults (OCIA) program.

 The Sacrament of Matrimony